 Reims is a place that should not be missed on any itinerary in Northern France.
 It’s a city steeped in history and glorious architecture.

 One of the best things to do in Reims, especially if you are interested in WWII, is the Musée de la Reddition (the capitulations museum).

 Champagne is just one aspect of French culture that has people worldwide enamored.
 Do you have a France-lover in your life?
-Check out this ultimate guide of French gifts!
+Check out this ultimate guide to French gifts!